 How I love Mexico!
-Mexico is such an inspiring country with so many different things to do.
-Every state in Mexico has its own characteristics, atmosphere and attractions.
-You could travel around for months.
-For me, Mexico is the country of colonial cities, colorful markets, inspiring art, stunning natural phenomena, delicious cuisine and beautiful beaches.
-Mexico has a fascinating history that goes back centuries.
-During a trip to Mexico you will get to know the Maya, Aztec and other highly developed civilizations.
-In the cities of Mexico you can stroll around for hours and enjoy a fantastic atmosphere.
-In this article you’ll find my best travel tips for what to do in Mexico.
+Mexico is such an inspiring country with so many beautiful destinations and attractions.
+Every state in Mexico has its own characteristics and atmosphere, making you want to travel around for months.
+In this article you’ll find my personal travel tips for things to do in Mexico.
 Discover scenic and cultural destinations, art, beaches, culinary experiences, archaeological highlights and information about safety, best travel time and transportation.

-- Map of Mexico with destinatios and things to do
+- Map with things to do in Mexico

 - The floating gardens of Xochimilco